 If you don’t want to fully adapt a screenplay, you could always partner with a writer.
 To get the ball rolling, many filmmakers post ads on craigslist.com seeking a screenwriter.
 The only problem is, you’ll be instantly inundated by gazillions of writers seeking a producer.
 So it may behove you toresearch established (but new) screenwriters who have a similar vision.
 A good place to find these writers is

 Before you decide if you’ll write or acquire a screenplay, or hire a writer I suggest you visit the American Film Market.
 You may have to pay a pretty hefty amount for a pass, but this will help you find other people who are serious.
-For additional screenwriting resources, check out the Indie Producer’s Guide To Writing Movie Scrips.
+For additional screenwriting resources, check out our training on how to write a screenplay this year.